 Tricycles

-Tricycles (Philippine version of the rickshaw) are sidecars attached to motorcycles and can be found everywhere.
-They are suitable for traveling a few blocks or a few kilometers and can follow a set route or operate like taxis.
+Tricycles (The philippine version of the rickshaw) are sidecars attached to motorcycles and can be found everywhere.
+They are suitable for traveling a few blocks or kilometers and can follow a set route or operate like taxis.

 Flooding

 With the rainy season comes accompanying flooding.
-Drivers encounter this throughout the Philippines and in areas below sea level, this is pronounced.
+Drivers encounter this throughout the Philippines, and this is pronounced in areas below sea level.

 You might want to strongly consider ditching the car and opting for an SUV or other vehicle with high clearance best suited for these conditions.

-Driving through flood higher than wading depth can damage the alternator and other systems.
-Your choice of vehicle plays a big factor in how it holds up to these conditions.
+Driving through a flood higher than wading depth can damage the alternator and other systems.
+Your choice of vehicle plays a significant factor in how it holds up to these conditions.

 Modifications